Rømø: Features

 It is linked to the Danish mainland by a road running across a causeway, and the island lies about 3 km from the neighbouring German island Sylt, to which it is connected by ferry.
 It is home to a number of small communities such as Kongsmark, Østerby, Lakolk, and Sønderstrand.

 St Clement's Church

 St Clement's is the main church on the island.
 In the 19th century, the church allowed people to buy name plates for the church benches.
 Here the name of H.P.P.
 Møller, grandfather of the founder of the famous Danish Maersk shipping company, can still be seen on one of the front benches.

 Kommandørgård Museum

 The museum contains artefacts from the whaling industry, including a whale skeleton.
 The house is from 1770 and the barn and stable are from 1744.
 From 1784 to 1874 part of the manor was a school.
 "Kommandør" (commander) is an older term for a captain of a whaler.

 Ferry to Sylt

-The car ferry to the neighbouring (German) island of Sylt is operated by FRS Syltferry.
+The car ferry to the neighbouring (German) island of Sylt operates from Havneby by FRS Syltferry.
 It runs every hour and takes about 40 minutes.